Nicole Dyer Lecture Topics

 Sources to Research Confederate Soldiers Online

 Confederate soldiers in your family tree may be more difficult to research than Union soldiers.
 Using the Compiled Military Service Record (CMSR) as a starting point, we’ll dive into the world of the Civil War by finding regiment histories, photographs, hospital descriptions, and more to bring your relative’s service to life.
 Online state archive collections, the Library of Congress’ Civil War Photo and Maps collections, digitized letters and diaries, and civil war forums may contain valuable tidbits to help you understand why they served and what the war was like for them.
-Online syllabus

-Kid Genealogists: Inspiring the Next Generation
+Inspiring the Next Generation of Genealogists

 How to Involve the Whole Family in Family History Fun